stilesj05/REU-2025-AIRobotics-HandsOn-Stiles/QuantumOptimization/Quantum_KG_Results.md

 ## 📌 Problem Modeled

-We modeled a **graph partitioning problem** using the Max-Cut formulation on a real hospital simulation graph.
+I modeled a **graph partitioning problem** using the Max-Cut formulation on a real hospital simulation graph.
 This problem seeks to divide the nodes into two groups such that the number of edges **cut between them is maximized**.

 This simulates:
 - Load balancing agents across hospital zones